LGM-118 Peacekeeper: Golden Arrow

 Finally, they also considered conventional missiles in "super hard" silos, buried under the southern side of mountains.
 As the enemy warheads would approach at a fairly shallow angle from the north, they would strike the north side of the mountains before they could hit the silos themselves.
 Properly positioned, this would keep the explosions at least 5,000 ft away from the silos; it was believed that silos able to withstand multi-megaton explosions at one mile could be built, although this was an area of some uncertainty.
-This system had the advantage that the basing would be immune to changes in accuracy or speed of the attack, only enormous increases in yield could overcome this physical barrier.
+This system had the advantage that the basing would be immune to changes in the accuracy or speed of the attack, only enormous increases in yield could overcome this physical barrier.

-They proposed 100 missiles in three bases of thirty missiles each.
+They proposed 100 missiles in three bases of 30 missiles each.
 They expected that at least one base would be able to survive even an all-out attack.
 However, if such a force of approximately 30 missiles was going to be a reasonable deterrent, each missile would need to carry 20 or more warheads.
 To launch them, the study introduced the "ICBM-X", a massive new 156 in diameter design, well over twice the diameter of the existing LGM-30 Minuteman, and larger even than the Titan II "heavy" design at 120 in.

 Any of the "Golden Arrow" concepts would be extremely expensive, and in the era of Robert McNamara's US Department of Defense, cost was as important as any other consideration.
 As Alain Enthoven put it, "Our gross national product, though large, is limited.
 If we attempted to develop and procure a dozen or more distinct different nuclear delivery systems… we doubtless would end up squandering our resources and not doing a good job on any of them."
 Golden Arrow, along with many similar proposals from other firms, proceeded no further, in favor of the Minuteman II.